 We were delighted to be awarded the Gold Arts Mark in 2019.

-Children have planned opportunities to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts.
-The DT Curriculum includes links to designs and designers throughout history, enabling children to critically reflect upon and evaluate their own designs.
-We aim to, wherever possible, link work to other disciplines such as mathematics, science, engineering, computing and art.
+Children have planned opportunities to make products that solve real and relevant problems within a variety of contexts.
+The DT curriculum includes links to designs and designers throughout history, enabling children to critically reflect upon, and evaluate, their own designs.
+We aim to, wherever possible, link work to other disciplines such as mathematics, science, history, computing and art.
 This gives the learning purpose and relevance to the children.

 Pupils will perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
 Pupils will also learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.
 Pupils will understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 We are proud to be a singing school and work closely with the Voices Foundation.
 The children’s creative talents are developed and encouraged through their experiences of Music.
 They compose and create using a wide range of percussion instruments and enjoy listening to and looking at work of composers.

 " PSHE helps us keep safe by helping us to talk through things which are sad or worrying.
 We have talked about how and why it is important to be kind to others."
 KS2 pupil